Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to call: only when tier3_manifest from skills_get_body lists reference files and skill instructions name one.
-Also warns against speculative loading.
-Two-phase usage is clearly described.
+Explicitly states when to call: only when tier3_manifest lists reference files and skill instructions name one, with a clear directive not to load speculatively.
+The two-phase usage pattern is fully explained.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.